as1ndu/as1ndu/content/posts/quantifying-trust-minimization-with-hess-trust-theory.md

 ---
-title : "Quantifying trust-minimization" description : "A brief post on trust-minimization and how to measure it" slug : "quantifying-trust-minimization-with-hess-trust-theory" draft : false tags : ["trust-minimization", "trust-theory"]
+title : "Quantifying trust-minimization" description : "Quantification of properties allows us to measure  how well a system might perform.
+Quantification also allows us to effectively optimize systems, because if we can quantify something, we can know if things are getting better or worse." slug : "quantifying-trust-minimization-with-hess-trust-theory" draft : false tags : ["trust-minimization", "trust-theory"]